Checking in With Your Mental Health During the Pandemic

 Stress Management Tips

 1. Be Creative: Using your hands and the creative part of your brain can be a wonderful stress reliever.
-It allows you to connect with yourself, helps you focus on the present moment and also brings great joy as you create.
-Use any arts and crafts supplies you have on hand to create something meaningful.
+It allows you to connect with yourself, helps you focus on the present moment and brings great joy as you create.
+Use any arts and crafts supplies you have to create something meaningful.
 Draw, paint or sculpt your feelings.
 Connect with your musical side by playing or learning to play an instrument.
-You can garden and even create culinary delights with your harvest to share with family and friends, like homemade bread or “farm-to-table” pizza.
+You can garden and create culinary delights with your harvest to share with family and friends, like homemade bread or “farm-to-table” pizza.
 The possibilities are endless.

 Keeping You Healthy and Whole